'Japanese First' party emerges as election force with tough immigration talk

 Birthed on YouTube during the COVID-19 pandemic spreading conspiracy theories about vaccinations and a cabal of global elites, the party broke into mainstream politics with its "Japanese First" campaign.

-Public broadcaster NHK projected the party to win as many as 22 seats, adding to the single lawmaker it secured in the 248-seat chamber three years ago.
+The party won 14 seats, adding to the single lawmaker it secured in the 248-seat chamber three years ago.
 It has only three seats in the more powerful lower house.

 "The phrase Japanese First was meant to express rebuilding Japanese people's livelihoods by resisting globalism.
 I am not saying that we should completely ban foreigners or that every foreigner should get out of Japan," Sohei Kamiya, the party's 47-year-old leader, said in an interview with local broadcaster Nippon Television after the election.

-Prime Minister Shigeru Ishiba's Liberal Democratic Party and its coalition partner Komeito will likely lose their majority in the upper house, leaving them further beholden to opposition support following a lower house defeat in October.
+Prime Minister Shigeru Ishiba's Liberal Democratic Party and its coalition partner Komeito lost their majority in the upper house, leaving them further beholden to opposition support following a lower house defeat in October.

 "Sanseito has become the talk of the town, and particularly here in America, because of the whole populist and anti-foreign sentiment.
 It's more of a weakness of the LDP and Ishiba than anything else," said Joshua Walker, head of the US non-profit Japan Society.

-"We were criticized as being xenophobic and discriminatory.
+"We were criticised as being xenophobic and discriminatory.
 The public came to understand that the media was wrong and Sanseito was right," Kamiya said.

 Kamiya's message grabbed voters frustrated with a weak economy and currency that has lured tourists in record numbers in recent years, further driving up prices that Japanese can ill afford, political analysts say.